Semantic Swift/ObjC symbol lookups for Claude Code, powered by Xcode’s on-disk SourceKit index.

-A Claude Code plugin that gives Claude
+A Claude Code plugin that lets Claude

-Exposed under mcp__xcindex__*.
+authoritative.Exposed under mcp__xcindex__*.
 Signatures and examples in

 docs/tools-reference.md.